 The influenza outbreak of 1917 caused the first major change in how surgeons dressed, as they added a gauze mask to their ensemble.
 However, this was not so much to keep the operating theater sterile so much as it was to keep the patient’s disease away from the doctor.
 By the 1930s Lister’s theories had begun to take hold, and so doctors attempted to keep the theater as sterile as possible.
 Because of this bright white clothes were adopted as well as bright lights; suffice to say that the combination created a situation that caused eye strain and so green clothes were adopted.

 By the 1950s the thick clothes normally worn gave way to lighter clothes.
 These clothes had the advantage of being easily cleaned or disposed of due to their relative cheapness, and surgeons began wearing them even outside of the operating room.
 By the 1960s the clothes looked like what we are used to seeing now, and wearing scrubs was more commonplace.
 They had long ago been called “scrubs” because they were worn in scrubbed rooms, and the name had long ago replaced the more ostentatious “theater greens”.
 They had also been adopted by floor nurses because they allowed for a easy moment, a necessity when they could have to deal with any kind of emergency, although some nurses would adopt a floral top in an attempt to be more friendly.

 Scrubs ultimately work extremely well in their current form, providing a uniform of sorts to the medical profession and one that can be quickly cleaned or disposed of depending on the needs of the moment.
 They can also provide an easy form of identification, and thus help keep things organized.
-Scrubs are likely to be kept for a while longer, and so will remain part of the experience of going to a hospital.
+Scrubs for men are likely to be kept for a while longer, and so will remain part of the experience of going to a hospital.